By Chet Yarbrough

 Fyodor Dostoevsky (1821-1881, Russian novelist, essayist, journalist, and philosopher.)

 Dumas writes a story of revenge with twists of fate that have Dickens’ coincidences and “Dostoevsky-like” motivations.

 The hero is Dante, the wrongfully accused, convicted, and secretly incarcerated prisoner.
 The heroine is Mercedes, the love of Dante’s life that mourns his disappearance on their wedding day.

 Dante is unjustly imprisoned for being a Bonopartist based on inadvertent collusion by Danglars, Villifort, and Fernand.
 They all have different motives for jailing Dante.

 The jealous and greedy merchant, Danglars wants to rid himself of Dante because he is a commercial rival.
-The ambitious and duplicitous politician Villifort wants to hide his family’s involvement with the Bonapartists.
+An ambitious, duplicitous, and sycophantic, politician, Villifort, wants to hide his family’s involvement with the Bonapartists.
 Fernand wants to remove Dante from his wedding to give himself an opportunity to marry Mercedes himself.

 Luck and fate mix into Dante’s imprisonment.
 Dante escapes and becomes fabulously rich.
 Dante travels the world after his escape and searches for information about people in his life before imprisonment.

 A cloak of mystery surrounds Dante as he appears in the lives of his friends and enemies.
 The cloak is removed at perfect moments in each episode.
 He endeavors to understand his friends and enemies strengths and weaknesses.

 Dante rewards his friends and punishes his enemies.
 Plans for revenge and exposure of his enemies’ misdeeds are cleverly woven into the story.
 Each colluding villain is defeated by his own human weakness.